pmcf-percona/docs-home/docs/index.md

           Percona Operators
         </h3>
         <p>
-          Documentation for the Kubernetes operators available for PostgreSQL, MongoDB and MySQL
+          Documentation for the Kubernetes operators available for PostgreSQL, MongoDB and MySQL.
         </p>
       </a>
     </div>